aviranbergic/react-facebook-connect/README.md

 # React Facebook Connect

-> A React Component for Facebook Connect
+> A React Component for Facebook Connect.
-> This project was inspired by <https://github.com/keppelen/react-facebook-login>
+> This project was inspired by <https://github.com/keppelen/react-facebook-login>.
 > Using more up to date react with functional components, hooks and typescript.
-> Support both commonJS and ecmaScript modules.
+> Support both commonJS and EcmaScript modules.

 ## Getting Started